MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ---

 # Integrate purchase protection APIs

+This article explains how to integrate real-time APIs in Microsoft Dynamics 365 Fraud Protection.

 To take advantage of the full suite of Microsoft Dynamics 365 Fraud Protection features, send your transaction data to the real-time APIs.
 In the evaluate experience, this allows you to analyze the results of using Fraud Protection.
 In the protect experience, you can also honor decisions based on the rules you have configured.